rajware/k8scourse-artifacts/README.md

 # k8scourse-artifacts

-Artifacts used in Kubernetes training courses
+This repository contains artifacts used in Rajware Kubernetes training courses.